 Swelling of the optic disk caused by increased pressure within the brain.

 Any organic coloring matter.

 Any sudden and recurring abnormal functioning of the brain.
 In order of severity, seizures can be classified as:

 Confined to one part of the body.
 These can generalize and become grand mal seizures.

-Brief absences, no muscle spasms
+Brief absences of awareness, no muscle spasms

 Grand Mal (also called clonic-tonic)

 Having several surgeries done over time to remove a large congenital melanocytic nevus.

 “Working” layer of skin, contains hair follicles and other skin structures

 Thin layer of padding, sometimes not found under “nevus skin.”